Quasinormal modes from numerical relativity with Bayesian inference: CCE Waveform Catalog

 In principle, the methods described here could be applied to either the strain $\mathfrak{h}$, the news $\mathcal{N}$, or the Weyl curvature scalar $\psi_4$ (see App.~\ref{app:full_param}).
 Typically, fits are done to the strain, however after performing the supertranslation on the simulations, there can be some residual error which manifests as the strain not perfectly decaying to zero.
 These imperfections are not present in the news, which always decays to zero \cite{2025arXiv250309678M}.
 Further details of this are discussed in App.~\ref{app:residual_comparison}.
 Therefore in this study we choose to work with the news and report amplitudes in the news-domain.

 For each simulation, the highest resolution level (L5) extracted at the second smallest worldtube radius was used as the preferred waveform.

 Information about the uncertainty in the NR waveform can be found in the residuals $\mathfrak{r}^\beta(t)$, defined as the difference from the second-highest resolution level (L4) at the same worldtube radius.
 This gives an estimate of the uncertainty on the second-highest resolution level, however here it is used as a \emph{conservative} estimate for the uncertainty on the highest resolution waveform.
+Although crude, this approach to estimating waveform uncertainties is relatively standard in the field of numerical relativity.
+In principle, more sophisticated probabilistic numerical methods \cite{HenOsbGirRSPA2015} may one day provide an improved description of the numerical uncertainty.
 Full details on the processing of the numerical waveforms are given in App.~\ref{app:data_processing}.

 These waveform residuals are used to train a GP model for the uncertainty in the preferred waveform; this is described in Sec.~\ref{sec:GPcov}.